aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     -->4: def a(b, c d):
                      ^

-        I make an effort below to guess what caused the problem but I might guess incorrectly.

-        Python indicates that the error is caused by `d` written immediately after `c`.
+        Python indicates that the error is caused by `c` written immediately after `d`.
+        It is possible that you forgot a comma between items in a tuple, or between function arguments,
+        before the position indicated by --> and ^.
-        Perhaps you meant to write `,` between
+        Perhaps you meant
-        `c` and `d`:

             def a(b, c, d):
-        which would not cause a `SyntaxError`.

 Cannot assign to function call - 1